Chicago, 1935

 Teresa Wymore writes and illustrates literary, historical, speculative, and queer fiction.
 As a lesbian writer, she is especially interested in how lesbian desire has been understood, pathologized, and lived within psychoanalytic theory and culture.

 Her writing has appeared in print anthologies, including the Lambda Award-winning Lesbian Cowboys: Erotic Adventures, online and small-press venues, and most recently The Contact at the Boston Graduate School of Psychoanalysis.
-She also writes a weekly Substack autotheory series Diary of a Psychoanalysis, exploring psychoanalysis, queer life, and her experience in four-day-a-week analysis.
+She also writes a weekly Substack autotheory series Diary of a Psychoanalysis, exploring psychoanalysis and her experience in four-day-a-week analysis.

 The Velvet Trap is a complete queer literary historical novel currently seeking literary representation.